dotnet/Nerdbank.GitVersioning/readme.md

     {
         "version": "x.y.z-prerelease", // required
-        "assemblyVersion": "x.y"       // optional.
+        "assemblyVersion": "x.y",      // optional.
 Use when x.y for AssemblyVersionAttribute differs from the default version property.
+        "buildNumberOffset": zOffset   // optional.
+Use when you need to add/subtract a fixed value from the computed build number.
     }

 The `x` and `y` variables are for your use to specify a version that is meaningful to your customers.
 Consider using [semantic versioning][semver] for guidance.
 The `z` variable should be 0.

 The optional -prerelease tag allows you to indicate that you are building prerelease software.

 ### version.txt file format (obsolete)